bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 In our CSS over here for box, we need to add position absolute, and then we want to set the left position, left 50 px.
 Why is it 50 pixels?
 Because everything else is, is indented 50 pixels in here.
 I think I have that, yes, he said padding 50 pixels.
-If I don\'t set left 50 pixels, let\'s take a look at this really quickly.
+If I don&apos;t set left 50 pixels, let&apos;s take a look at this really quickly.
 If I reset that, that puts that in the right place.
-But if I didn\'t put the 50 pixels in there, left 50 pixels, maybe it won\'t actually do anything, okay, well actually maybe be fine.
+But if I didn&apos;t put the 50 pixels in there, left 50 pixels, maybe it won&apos;t actually do anything, okay, well actually maybe be fine.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 195. movebox 300px from left (115) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->